 Prerequisite: HIM 1800.
 Offered: TBA.
+Notes: AS only.
+Lab Fee.

-HIM 2813 - Coding Professional Practice (1 cc)
+HIM 2813C - Coding Professional Practice (2 cc)

 A professional practice course for coding and will include intense exposure of all coding and reimbursement systems learned in the program.
 It will consist of a practicum utilizing case studies, scenarios, and coding examples in CPT, ICD-9-CM, ICD-10-CM and ICD-10-PCS, etc. Students will reinforce learning and apply coding guidelines for appropriate reimbursement in both the inpatient and outpatient settings using 3M, Quantim, and V-Lab applications and exercises.